An MRI or other imaging study .

-What is important to know is that an X-ray or MRI shows not only the current situation but also the past.
+What is important to know is that an X-ray or MRI reflects the past in addition to the current situation.
 So it may show abnormalities that have nothing to do with the current pain.
 Compare it to scars, these are signs of old injuries but no longer painful or necessary to treat.
-So the result of a scan or photo should always be compared to the current situation.
+So the results of a scan or photo should always be compared to the current situation.
 Do the symptoms really match the results of the examination?
-Radiologists look very objectively at what can be seen on a photo and often do not know what the person's physical symptoms are.
+Radiologists look very objectively at what can be seen on a photograph and often do not know what the person's physical symptoms are.
 We know from research that our bodies are subject to aging.
-Just like gray hair and wrinkles, this effect also occurs in our body.
-So from a certain age onwards we are always going to see abnormalities!
-In this blog we will explain when it is wise to have further testing but also when it is better to wait.
+Like gray hair and wrinkles, this effect also occurs in our bodies.
+So from a certain age, we are always going to see abnormalities!
+In this blog we explain when it becomes wise to have further research done anyway but also when it is better to wait a little longer.

 The usefulness of an MRI

-Using an MRI at the right time is a fantastic tool to get clarity about someone's medical situation.
-But we also now know that we see different abnormalities in people without pain symptoms.
-In study from 2015 where 3110 subjects without pain symptoms had an MRI or CT scan of the low back we see that different abnormalities of the low back increase with age.
+Using an MRI at the right time is a fantastic tool to get clarity on someone's medical situation.
+But we now also know that we see different abnormalities in people without pain symptoms.
+In study from 2015 in which 3110 subjects without pain symptoms had an MRI or CT scan of the low back, we see that different abnormalities of the low back increase with age.
 So the older you are the more signs of wear and tear on the back.
 Again these individuals had NO symptoms.
-Just like getting wrinkles and gray hair on the outside, the body is also subject to aging on the inside.
+Just like getting wrinkles and gray hair on the outside the body is also subject to aging on the inside.

-So the result also shows the past.
-However, it can possibly be a clue if the lesion that can be seen also corresponds with the current symptoms.
-So the results of your MRI or X-ray should be looked at with a bit more nuance.
-When this happens without any context of the story, unpleasant situations arise.
-It is dangerous to make a judgment about someone's symptoms without ever having seen that person.
-What can be seen on an image does not always correspond to the experienced complaints.
+Thus, the result also shows the past.
+However, it could possibly be a clue if the lesion that is seen also matches the current symptoms.
+So the results of your MRI or X-ray could be looked at with a little more nuance.
+When this is done without any context to the story, unpleasant situations arise.
+It is dangerous to make a statement about someone's symptoms without ever having seen that person.
+What can be seen on images does not always correspond to the experienced complaints.

 For serious conditions, an MRI is certainly a godsend.
-Today's technology allows for a clear picture of deeper structures.
-Necessary when quick action is required.
-Only problem is that they rather often sound false alarms.
-Again, when radiological reports are made without any context it goes wrong in the communication....
+Current technology makes it possible to get a clear picture of deeper structures.
+Necessary when quick action is needed.
+Only problem is that quite often they are false alarms.
+Again when radiological reports are prepared without any context, communication goes wrong.
 In this way, the results of an examination are often presented as a kind of diagnosis.
-With regard to low back pain, we can hardly find an explanation for the pain with the results of an MRI or X-ray (except for extreme cases).
+With regard to low back pain, we can hardly find an explanation for the pain through a result of an MRI or X-ray (extreme cases aside).

-In physical therapy, we use questionnaires to score the degree of pain and disability.
-Research shows that in a large group of people the experienced pain and disability actually increase after an MRI.
+In physical therapy, we use questionnaires to score the degree of pain and impairment.
+Research shows that in a large group of people the experienced pain and limitations actually increase after an MRI.
 This can be explained by the nocebo effect (opposite of placebo).
-The bottom line is that when we look for abnormalities in the lower back, they can always be found.
-If pain free people show all kinds of things on an MRI then people with back problems will too.
+The bottom line is that when we look for abnormalities in the low back, they can always be found.
+If pain-free people can see anything on an MRI, so can people with back pain.
 The result of (too) much examination is that people become anxious and panic.
-In the long run this often causes unnecessary anxiety and panic.
+In the long run, this often causes unnecessary anxiety and panic.

-When is it really necessary to look further?
+When is it necessary to look further, though?